wildfly/quickstart/helloworld-mdb/README.md

         mvn clean package jboss-as:deploy

 4. This will deploy `target/jboss-as-helloworld-mdb.war` to the running instance of the server.
+Look at the JBoss Application Server console or Server log and you should see log messages corresponding to the deployment of the message-driven beans and the JMS destinations:

+        14:11:01,020 INFO org.hornetq.core.server.impl.HornetQServerImpl trying to deploy queue jms.queue.HELLOWORLDMDBQueue
+        14:11:01,029 INFO org.jboss.as.messaging JBAS011601: Bound messaging object to jndi name java:/queue/HELLOWORLDMDBQueue
+        14:11:01,030 INFO org.hornetq.core.server.impl.HornetQServerImpl trying to deploy queue jms.topic.HELLOWORLDMDBTopic
+        14:11:01,060 INFO org.jboss.as.ejb3 JBAS014142: Started message driven bean 'HelloWorldQueueMDB' with 'hornetq-ra' resource adapter
+        14:11:01,060 INFO org.jboss.as.ejb3 JBAS014142: Started message driven bean 'HelloWorldQTopicMDB' with 'hornetq-ra' resource adapter
+        14:11:01,070 INFO org.jboss.as.messaging JBAS011601: Bound messaging object to jndi name java:/topic/HELLOWORLDMDBTopic

 Access the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/jboss-as-helloworld-mdb/>.
+The application will be running at the following URL: <http://localhost:8080/jboss-as-helloworld-mdb/> and will send some messages to the queue.

+To send messages to the topic, use the following URL: <http://localhost:8080/jboss-as-helloworld-mdb/HelloWorldMDBServletClient?topic>

 Investigate the Server Console Output
 -------------------------

 Look at the JBoss Application Server console or Server log and you should see log messages like the following:

-    15:42:35,453 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-47 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 1
+    17:51:52,122 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-1 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 1
-    15:42:35,455 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-46 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 2
+    17:51:52,123 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-11 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 2
-    15:42:35,457 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-50 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 3
+    17:51:52,124 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-12 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 5
-    15:42:35,478 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-53 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 5
+    17:51:52,135 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-13 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 4
-    15:42:35,481 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldMDB] (Thread-52 (group:HornetQ-client-global-threads-1267410030)) Received Message: This is message 4
+    17:51:52,136 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-14 (HornetQ-client-global-threads-26912020)) Received Message from queue: This is message 3

 Undeploy the Archive